-- 1 Modify the host, port, and WAR context information for the RBPM deployment on JBoss in the web.xml of the RIS WAR. - 1a Copy the RIS.war file to a test folder.
+- 1 Modify the host, port, and WAR context information for the identity applications deployment on Tomcat in the web.xml of the RIS WAR. - 1a Copy the RIS.war file to a test folder.

 For example: /home/lab/RIS

 1b Extract the web.xml from the RIS war, maintaining the folder structure.